Cream of Asparagus Soup Recipe

 • To freeze: Store in an airtight container or reusable freezer-safe bags and keep it in the freezer for up to 3 months.

 • To reheat: Defrost the soup overnight in the refrigerator.
-Once thawed, pour it into a saucepan and gently reheat it.
+Once thawed, pour it into a saucepan and gently reheat it on the stove.
 Alternatively, if you’re in a hurry, you can defrost it in the microwave on low heat for a few minutes.
 Make sure to stop now and then to break up the chunks of frozen soup.

 If you try this cream of asparagus soup recipe, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!